O-Train: Future extensions

 Multiple major extensions of the O-Train are currently under construction or in the planning stages.
 This includes the above described Stage 2, as well as a future Stage 3 expansion plan.

 STO connection

 The O-Train could potentially become a connection point with the proposed Gatineau LRT system, to be run by the STO, which is planned to operate partly on the Ottawa side of the river.
 On May 15, 2020, the city of Gatineau presented two options to integrate its proposed LRT with Ottawa's transit system: either running the new LRT on the surface along Wellington Street to Elgin Street, or constructing a new tunnel below Sparks Street to Elgin.
 The surface option on Wellington also includes the possibility of creating a future transit loop by having the LRT cross back into Gatineau via the Alexandra Bridge.
 In May 2021, Gatineau announced that it found the Sparks Street tunnel option to be the "optimal solution," while noting the surface option remains a possibility should the tunnel prove to be unfeasible.

-2014 sinkhole

-On February 21, 2014, an 8 m wide and 12 m deep sinkhole at the LRT tunnelling site led to road collapse at Waller Street, just south of Laurier Avenue.
-No one was injured, and the cause of the sinkhole was unknown, but the CBC reported that the deputy city manager, Nancy Schepers, said that "monitoring equipment has confirmed that the impact is localized, and the geotechnical team has not identified any safety concerns at this point".

-The sinkhole interrupted electricity, water, sanitary and storm services to nearby business and traffic lights.
-Traffic and buses were rerouted and work on the LRT was halted.

-The sinkhole opened directly above the LRT tunnel excavation site.